mercator-ocean/copernicus-marine-toolbox/doc/usage/shared-options.rst

 Option ``--overwrite-output-data``
 **********************************

 When specified, existing files will be overwritten.
-If not, and the files already exist at the destination, new files will be created with a unique index once the download is accepted (or if ``--force-download`` is provided).
+If not, and the files already exist at the destination, new files will be created with a unique index.

 Option ``--create-template``
 *********************************